alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 but some commenters felt that we the organizers were overwhelmed.
 They don't know half of it.

-For next year,
+We are four organizers.
+Each has devoted countless hours in our spare time to organizing JSDayES.
+We are unpaid volunteers,
+and do this out of our spare time: we all have jobs, but participate here independently as individuals.
+The idea is that we stay close to our community roots.

+Even with the help of OK Comunicación, organizing an event of this magnitude has taken a toll on us.
+And we have spent a lot of time on tasks that do not really provide much value, such as renting chairs or ordering Cabifys.
-professional conference management is a must.
+For next year professional conference management is a must.
-This means at least €6k.
+This means at least €6k,
+perhaps more.
+They will ideally take care of those aspects that are not specific to JSDayES:

+* sponsors,
+* catering,
+* speaker accommodation and transportation,
+* signage,
+* accounting,

+and thus help make JSDayES sustainable for upcoming editions.

 ### Community